beiatrix/beiatrix/src/config/projects/examPlayer.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary-tint);" />

-Clicking the bookmark icon next to a question number allows the student to mark a question for review at a later time.
+Clicking the bookmark icon next to a question number allows the student to mark a question for review later.

 ![Mark For Review](https://beiatrix.s3.us-west-1.amazonaws.com/projects/exam-player/mark-for-review.gif)